maritimeconnectivity/docs.maritimeconnectivity.net/docs/source/MIR.rst

 Example of Obtaining an OIDC Token using a Certificate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In this simple example we will assume that a certificate and key—​pair has been issued to the entity who wishes to authenticate.
+In this simple example we will assume that a certificate and key-pair has been issued to the entity who wishes to authenticate.
 This example makes use of curl a command line tool available on Linux and Mac OS X.

 The authentication involves 2 steps: